 Cases of Return to Manufacturer (RTM) and Emergency Product Withdrawals (EPWs) within the food retailing sectors have increased significantly in the UK over the past five years and it is estimated that 12 percent of these are due to incorrectly labeled goods.
-The overall cost of such incidents runs into 100s of millions of dollars, with repercussions for suppliers and retailers in areas such as customer confidence and brand damage.
+The overall cost of such incidents runs into 100s of millions of pounds, with repercussions for suppliers and retailers in areas such as customer confidence and brand damage.

 As consumers, we are becoming more discerning and demanding when it comes to the food we buy, especially with regard to fresh meals, snacks and pre-packed produce.
 Past indifference relating to food origins and ingredients is undergoing a quantum change and never before have consumers been so well informed about the products they choose.
 This interest grows daily in the never ending quest for new tastes and ever greater product satisfaction.
 Many of us now go out of our way to understand the differences in varieties, our preferred producing countries and the seasons in which to select the finest end product.